litian96/FedProx/data/sent140/README.md

 - ```--tf``` := fraction of data in training set, written as a decimal; default is 0.9

-Instruction used to generate EMNIST in the paper:
+Instruction used to generate Sent140 in the paper:

 ```
 ./preprocess.sh -s niid --sf 1.0 -k 20 -tf 0.8 -t sample